Seo Tips

 Things evolve.
 They must.
 Change or die.

-But to what extent, and in what direction must they, and do they change?
+But to what extent and in what direction must they change, and do they change?
 They change to the users, the will of the people.
-Although I don’t want to be envisioned as a street bum walking around with an ‘A-board’ over him yelling, “The End Is Near,” I predict that the internet as we know it today will change to the point of dissolving, and something completely new will take its place.
+Although I don’t want to be envisioned as a street bum walking around with an ‘A-board’ over him yelling, “The End Is Near,” I predict that the internet as we know it today will change to the point of dissolving and something completely new will take its place.

 Travel Knowledge

-The impetus for this change is the way we do business today.
-And the number of users that are not just customers of that business but are quickly becoming business people themselves.
+The impetus for this change is the way we do business today and the number of users who are not just customers of that business but are quickly becoming business people themselves.

 He then broadens his argument from specific items of commerce to whole industries.
 He uses the movie “The Graduate” to illustrate how the ‘next big thing’ was then – plastics.
-At that point, Pilzer predicts that the next big thing’ for us is transportation.
-For large regional hubs supporting and supplying just-in-time manufacturing.
-Large ‘super trucks’ go from hub to hub to supply the regional manufacturers.
+At that point, Pilzer predicts that transportation is the next big thing for us for large regional hubs supporting and supplying just-in-time manufacturing.
+Large ‘super trucks’ supply the regional manufacturers from hub to hub.

 We already see the outcomes of Pelzer’s predictions.
-Plastics are largely considered a nuisance in landfills; plastic bags are being outlawed at grocery stores.
+Plastics are largely considered a nuisance in landfills, and plastic bags are being outlawed at grocery stores.
 A few recyclers are in place for plastics.
-They are still expensive to set up and run at this point.
-But demand will override costs, and someone will find a way to make them very profitable.
-And an end to plastics in landfills will emerge.
+They are still expensive to set up and run, but demand will override costs, and someone will find a way to make them very profitable.
+An end to plastics in landfills will emerge.

 In the transportation sector, we see a push for more rail freight.
-This to alleviate multiple trucks on the crowded highways with a single rail car.
-A major drawback to this is the timing – the speed with which a truck can get from a specific place to a specific destination versus rail freight.
+This alleviates multiple trucks on crowded highways with a single rail car.
+A major drawback is the timing—the speed a vehicle can get from a specific place to a particular destination versus rail freight.

 Currently, the trains need to have the freight offloaded to trucks.
 But what if those railcars were sent to radio-friendly super hubs.’
-And the smaller expediter trucks took it from the regional super hubs to the end-user, just-in-time.
+And the smaller expediter trucks took it from the regional super hubs to the end-user, just in time.
 The current trucks would grow slightly to support the large warehouses being built now in the industrial parks.
-That would give rise to and the time for the necessary rail systems to be upgraded to supply these super hub warehouses.
+That would give rise to the time for upgrading the necessary rail systems to supply these super hub warehouses.
 Talk to a commercial realtor.
 The warehouses are being built because they are profitable!
 Pilzer’s predictions are coming true.

-A concern of the rail support for super hubs is arguably the retail segment.
+A concern of rail support for super hubs is arguably the retail segment.
 Manufacturing can ‘order out’ the goods and raw materials needed for everyday operations.
-But retail and most service industries operate on a much tighter schedule of a producer to customer.
-That will be addressed in time when the rail supply system to the super hubs takes the foot.
+However, retail and most service industries operate on a much tighter producer-to-customer schedule.
+That will be addressed when the rail supply system to the super hubs takes off.
 For retail, marketing follows manufacturing.
 What happens in manufacturing is mirrored in retail marketing.

-Then one day, the plant shuts down.
+Then, one day, the plant shuts down.
 The mill pulls out.
 And then what happens?
-The high-priced wage earner then goes to work (or tries to go to work) at the minimum wage job.
-Suddenly they cannot afford even to buy the things they are selling.
+The high-priced wage earner goes to work (or tries to go to work) at the minimum wage job.
+Suddenly, they cannot afford even to buy the things they are selling.
 They are at a maintenance level of income.
 The downward spiral has started.

-And in a few short years, those communities are unable to support themselves.
+In a few short years, those communities will be unable to support themselves.
 Vacant buildings become constant reminders of the trouble the town is experiencing.
-Even worst, they then become bastions of illegal activities.
+Even worse, they then become bastions of illegal activities.
 It’s never pretty.
 I’m illustrating the displacement of the high-paid worker to the low-paid position.
 And the massive influx of those workers.
 The service industry can only absorb so many.
-Then as the remaining displaced workers can no longer afford to patronize those service establishments, they too go out of business.
+Then, as the remaining displaced workers can no longer afford to patronize those service establishments, they, too, go out of business.

-To breathe life into that community, a giant financial shot in the arm is needed.
+A giant financial shot in the arm is needed to breathe life into that community.
 More service-level jobs will not do it.
-The entrepreneur thinks that a McDonald’s is a sure bet everywhere else and therefore will be a good bet in the downward spiraling town for a shock and a disaster.
+The entrepreneur thinks that a McDonald’s is a sure bet everywhere else and, therefore, will be a good bet in the downward spiraling town for a shock and a disaster.
 In the physical world, you can see that.
-Anybody would see that the town is on the skids, and the economic base probably won’t support [in this case] another fast-food restaurant.
+Anybody would see that the city is on the skids, and the economic base probably won’t support [in this case] another fast-food restaurant.
 But in the internet world, the virtual world, we cannot see that.

-We see the ‘jump on the bandwagon’ mentality of the over-eager internet entrepreneur.
-And the subsequent overpopulation of the online marketplace.
-“If he made money at it.
-I can too!”
-I can sit in my pajamas and conduct business at the same level as a fortune 500 company with untold amounts of employees.
+We see the ‘jump on the bandwagon’ mentality of the overeager internet entrepreneur and the subsequent overpopulation of the online marketplace.
+“If he made money at it, I can, too!”
+I can sit in my pajamas and conduct business at the same level as a Fortune 500 company with untold numbers of employees.

-Just look at all the success stories I’ve read on the internet about it!”
+Just look at all the success stories I’ve read online about it!”
 The lure of easy money without the ability to truly do accurate research is more than most can resist.
 And so they pile on it like players in a rugby scrum.
 Internet business start-up kits and affiliate programs make it super simple to begin an online marketing career.
 But without the prerequisite training that usually accompanies a traditional business, the pajama-clad entrepreneurs start seeing a bumpy road.
-Then they instinctively start reaching out for help.
+Then, they instinctively begin reaching out for help.
 Talking to other internet marketers, on forums, and in comments on blogs and websites.
-Aggressive marketers reading the need for help build whole sales programs around offering help to the new internet business person, for a price.
+Aggressive marketers read the need for help building whole sales programs around offering assistance to new internet business people for a price.

-The person in need has sent out a request, asked a question, not in private, to a trusted or even proven business adviser.
-But to anyone that may be viewing that URL.
-Anyone, and everyone.
-Marketers offer answers, with more sales attached.
-Competitors see the idea and try to adopt the next big idea’ to their marketing if it’s new to them.
+The person in need has sent out a request and asked a question, not in private, to a trusted or even proven business adviser but to anyone who may be viewing that URL—anyone and everyone.
+Marketers offer answers with more sales attached.
+If the idea is new, competitors see it and try to adopt the next big idea in their marketing.

-All the while with no clear indication of or care for results.
+All the while, there was no clear indication of or care for results.
 Everyone is talking about it, promoting it, and suddenly selling it.
-It doesn’t have to be the new product; it can be a derivative of it.
-A how-to-use its book, a ‘better mousetrap’ product, a product or program review – for a price.
+It doesn’t have to be a new product; it can be a derivative.
+A how-to-use book, a ‘better mousetrap’ product, a product or program review – for a price.

 We’re all talking about it to no end.
 But are there any actual sales?
 For the original product, or for the many, many offshoots that almost instantly try to jump on the bandwagon?
 There sure is a ‘buzz’ about it.
 And buzz means sales!
 Right?

 OK, I see you.
 Does that mean I’m going to buy from you or your business?
-Let’s talk about it some more… Internet businesses are now seeing the ‘buzz’ happening in social media, and to get in front of the customers, they are going to contribute to every social media platform available.
+Let’s talk about it some more… Internet businesses are now seeing the ‘buzz’ happening in social media, and to get in front of the customers, they will contribute to every social media platform available.

-In light of that, whole industries are adapting their businesses to meet the change.
-Google is changing how they weigh your web offering and penalizing those sights that want to tell you about it’ rather than offer any substantial product or service.
-The talking stops there.world
+In light of that, whole industries adapt their businesses to meet the change.
+Google is changing how they weigh your web offering and penalizing those sights that want to tell you about it rather than offer any substantial product or service.
+The talking stops there.

 Related posts